 In previous years, federal income tax withholding was input as a single line item on Form 1040-SR. This year, it is broken down into three parts:

 A line specifically for estimated tax payments, line 26, has also been added.

 The Recovery Rebate Credit

-The Recovery Rebate Credit is new to Form 1040-SR in 2020 and can be found on line 30.
-This credit is related to the stimulus check sent to many citizens in early 2020 due to the coronavirus pandemic.
+The Recovery Rebate Credit has been removed from the Form 1040-SR for 2022 and onward.
+This credit is related to the 3rd stimulus check sent to many citizens in early 2021 due to the coronavirus pandemic.